Ford Mustang Mach-E SUV review

 However you feel, the Mustang Mach-E is an attractive car, with coupe-like proportions and hidden door handles giving it a sleek appearance.
 Wide rear haunches and tail lights from the Ford Mustang coupe hint at the performance on offer, which is significant no matter which version you pick.
 The interior is even more of a departure for Ford; clearly inspired by the Tesla Model 3, but with plenty of its own quirks.
 A huge 15.5-inch portrait touchscreen dominates proceedings, but there's also a 10.2-inch digital instrument cluster perched behind the steering wheel if the driver wants to focus on the task at hand.

-There's also plenty of space inside, with plenty of headroom for front and rear passengers.
+There's plenty of space inside the Mach-E, with abundant headroom for front and rear passengers.
 This is aided by the compact electric powertrain which gives the car a flat floor with no traditional gear selector.
 Along with a generous 519-litre boot, a large 'frunk' under the bonnet is lined with tough plastic and even has a drain plug so it can be washed out.
 This makes it ideal for sports gear, and shows the attention to detail Ford has put in to make the Mach-E a practical family car.

-Buyers will be able to choose between a 68kWh Standard Range or 88kWh Extended Range battery pack, offering ranges of up to 273 miles and 379 miles in models with one electric motor and rear-wheel drive.
-Both packs are also available with four-wheel drive, and power for the Extended Range model with dual motors increases to 346bhp, getting it from 0-62mph in 5.1 seconds.
-A high-performance Mustang Mach-E GT is also now on sale, with 480bhp and a scorching 0-62mph acceleration time of only 3.7 seconds, matching the Tesla Model Y Performance and becoming one of the fastest SUVs on sale.
+Buyers can now choose between a 75kWh Standard Range (70kWh usable) in Select trim or 98kWh Extended Range (91kWh usable) battery pack in Premium models, offering ranges of up to 273 miles and 372 miles respectively in models with one electric motor and rear-wheel drive.
+The larger pack in the Premium model is also available with all-wheel drive, and power for the dual-motor Premium Extended Range model increases to 346bhp, getting it from 0-62mph in 5.8 seconds.
+A high-performance Mustang Mach-E GT is also now on sale, with 480bhp and a scorching 0-62mph acceleration time of only 4.4 seconds.
+It’s very expensive, though.

 The Mach-E can be driven using one of three driving modes, each with its own distinct personality.
 Active is default, while Whisper prioritises range and gives the throttle pedal a smoother delivery.
 Untamed is akin to sport mode, and introduces a synthesised V8 rumble into the interior.